iamvdo/pleeease/README.md

 ###optimizers.import

-Inline `@import` styles with relative paths (absolute ones will be unaffected). `@import` including media-queries are not changed either.
+Inlines `@import` styles with relative paths (absolute ones will be unaffected). `@import` including media-queries are not changed either.

 You can use the CSS syntax you want: